 - If the issue is not detected and not resolved by any of the above means, reinstalling Windows can help.
 A clean install will remove all the system errors and hopefully fix the problem.

+So this was how to fix blue error screen in windows 7 and other versions.
 Your computer is a machine and it is prone to issues like BSOD as there might be updates released for your driver which doesn’t fit or simply the hardware might have worn out.
 Moreover, your system might stop working apparently for no reason.
 So, don’t panic, follow these steps and let us know, which one works for you.